“What are your long term career goals?”

 5. Build new skills

-Your skill sets are what will get you noticed by employers.
+The skills on your resume are what will get you noticed by employers.
 Work on a list of skills that will be valuable in the position you ultimately want to attain.
 In other words, ensure the skills you are building fit into your professional development.
 For example, learning martial arts may not be the best skill to reach your career goals if you’re an accountant (we’re open to being convinced, however.)

 6. Start your own business or side hustle